ClusterHQ/powerstrip/README.rst

 Recommended deployment
 ----------------------

-For now, it does not support TLS, but given that it should only be used for prototyping in local development environments, that's OK.
+For now, Powerstrip does not support TLS, but given that it should only be used for prototyping in local development environments, that's OK.

 It's recommended that plugins run in containers that are linked (with Docker links) to the proxy container.
 Plugins should listen on port 80.